Shin Youngok

 Youngok Shin (also spelled Young-Ok Shin and Young Ok Shin: born July 3, 1961, in Seoul, South Korea) is a South Korean lyric coloratura soprano known for her interpretations of the bel canto repertoire.

-Early life and education
+Personal life

 Shin was born in Seoul, South Korea, the youngest of three daughters.

 She studied at the Juilliard School in New York where she received both her bachelor's and master's degrees in music.

 Career

 Shin made her opera debut as Susanna in Le nozze di Figaro in the 1989 Spoleto Festival USA.
 Shin has appeared regularly at the Metropolitan Opera since 1991 in a variety of roles including Gilda in Rigoletto (including two international radio broadcasts), title role in Lucia di Lammermoor, Zerlina in Don Giovanni, Elvira in I Puritani, Oscar in Un Ballo in Maschera with and Adina in L’Elisir D’Amore, the title role of Stravinsky's Le Rossignol, the Nightingale in L’Enfant et les Sortileges among others.
 She has also sung in the Metropolitan Opera's New Year's Eve Millennium Gala, the 2001 Gala honoring Giuseppe Verdi and the World Trade Center Relief Benefit.
 In 2005 and 2006, she sang Un Ballo in Maschera at the Metropolitan Opera in addition to Lucia di Lammermoor and Rigoletto.
 She sang the title role of Braunfels’ Die Vogel at the Spoleto Festival USA.
 Upcoming roles at the Metropolitan Opera in the 2006–07 season included Amor in Gluck's Orfeo.
 She will sing Lakme with Minnesota Opera and in 2008, Juliette in Roméo et Juliette for Baltimore.
 At the Metropolitan Opera she has sung with some of the world's leading conductors and singers including James Levine, James Conlon, Nello Santi, Edoardo Muller, Plácido Domingo, Luciano Pavarotti, Juan Pons, Carlo Guelfi, Leo Nucci, Marilyn Horne, Samuel Ramey, among others.

 In addition to her Metropolitan Opera commitments in the past several seasons she has also sung Giulietta in Bellini's Capuletti ed I Montecchi at the festival in Tenerife, Spain, sang at the Baltimore Opera as Lucia and as Gilda, and debuted as Oscar in Un Ballo in Maschera for Washington Opera.
 For 2002–03 she returned to Baltimore for the new productions of Lakme and Rigoletto before going to the Paris Opera for the world premiere of Pascal Dusapin's Perela, l'Homme de Fumée and the Minnesota Orchestra for the Mahler 8th, both conducted by James Conlon.